testcontainers/testcontainers-native/docs/swift/README.md

 # Using Testcontainers in Swift

-The Testcontainers for C/C++ library is compatible with native languages, and that includes Swift.
+The Testcontainers Native library is compatible with native languages, and that includes Swift.
 To use the library in Swift, a few extra steps must be followed in order for it to be useable.

-## Using the generic Testcontainer C API
+## Using the generic Testcontainer Native API

 From the root of the repository: